BCombs/MedTrack/README.md

 # MedTrack

-MedTrack is an app developed for the final project of Udacity's Android Developer Nanodegree.
 MedTrack keeps track of a user's medications so they have a list of them handy at the doctor's office or during an emergency.
 It also allows user's to set reminders to take their medication.